bookingcom/powercalculator/README.md

 ## Instalation
 Then you can run `$ yarn install`.

 When you want to build the component you will use `$ yarn build`.
+If you want a production build, use `$ yarn build:production`.

 When you want to develop, rollup has a watch flag, use `$ yarn watch`.